fomf-code/beam-sdks-java-io-astra/README.md

 ### Usage

-To Write a PCollection to Astra, use the following code:

-- You need to define a Bean in respect of the `cassandra-driver-mapping` rules.
+- Define a Bean in respect of the `cassandra-driver-mapping` rules.
 Those are described in the [referential documentation](https://docs.datastax.com/en/developer/java-driver/3.11/manual/object_mapper/creating/).
-As an example we can leverage on the following table:
+As an example we leverage this bean and this table:
 ```sql
 CREATE TABLE IF NOT EXISTS simpledata (
     id int,